paccao/debian-paccao/README.md

 apt list --installed | wc -l
 # Check amount of processes are active
 ps aux | wc -l

+# Alternatively use dpkg
+dpkg -l
+# Search for a specific package
+dpkg -l | grep "zstd"
 ```

 ### To install, run the following in a terminal: